Recon-Fuzz/recon-docs/src/unused_project_ideas.md

 ## Exploring the Precision Property with Optimization Mode

-## Chaining a loss of Precision into an exploit
+## Chaining a Loss of Precision into an Exploit

 ## Thinking